simpleParadox/RE_656/README.md

 **Future Updates**: ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white) -> containerization for easy distribution of code.

-### Relation Extraction using Convolution and Memory Networks.
+### Tabular Relation Extraction using Convolution and Memory Networks.
 The inputs to the models are the entities and contextual information obtained from the tables and its surroundings.
 The embeddings go into a CNN (for extracting features) and then into LSTM/BiLSTM which is then fed to a softmax layer for multi-class classification.

 Dataset used: https://doi.org/10.7939/DVN/SHL1SL